vortex-hue/leyline/kubernete-deployment.md

    - Docker Hub password or access token

 5. **Access to Your Docker Image**
    Ensure that your Docker image is available in Docker Hub.
-The image should have been pushed using your CI/CD pipeline and should be versioned based on the Git commit SHA or tagged as latest.
+The image should have been pushed using the CI/CD pipeline and should be versioned based on the Git commit SHA or tagged as latest.

 6. **Helm Chart**
    Ensure your Helm chart is available in the repository, typically located in the `helm-chart` directory.